Jewelry Care

 This includes the metal parts on our fabric chokers as well as necklaces, earrings, etc., but fabric chokers require special care (see below).

-Plated metal jewelry requires a bit more "TLC" than solid precious metal jewelry.
-The plated surface is not as durable as solid sterling or gold; think of it more like a veneer.
-Since it's a thin layer it will eventually erode where it rubs against the skin with prolonged use, revealing the base metal underneath.
-This is a process which can take anywhere from 2-10 years depending on how frequently you wear it and how well you care for it.
+Plated metal jewelry requires a bit more consideration than pieces made of solid precious metals.
+A plated surface is more than just a coating, but it's not quite a veneer.
+Even though it's an electrically bonded layer of metal, its thinness means it will eventually erode where it rubs against the skin with prolonged use, revealing the base metal underneath.
+This is a process which can take anywhere from 2-10 years depending on how frequently you wear it, the quality of the plating, and how well you care for it.
 This is also why plated jewelry is much less expensive than solid precious metal - its shorter lifespan is the sacrifice we make.

 Storage & Care

 It's easy to make your plated jewelry last longer.
-If you wear it only periodically (a couple times a month and/or for only a few hours at a time) and avoid contact with household cleaning products, perfume, alcohol-based skin products, potting soil, talc, and abrasive surfaces such as granite, steel wool and sandpaper, it should last 5-10 years, perhaps more.
-Hang up your necklaces and earrings rather than casually tossing them in a jewelry box, or at least keep each item separate in a reclosable bag if storing them flat; otherwise you risk rubbing and scratching.
-You can further protect your plated jewelry by periodically painting clear liquid lacquer specially designed for protecting metal (or even clear nail varnish if cost is a factor) to the surfaces that touch the skin most frequently.
+If you wear it only periodically (a couple times a month and/or for only a few hours at a time) and avoid contact with household cleaning products, perfume, alcohol-based skin products, potting soil, talc, and abrasive surfaces such as granite, steel wool and sandpaper, it should last 5-10 years, perhaps much longer.
+Hang up your necklaces and earrings rather than casually tossing them in a jewelry box, or at least keep each item separate in reclosable bags if storing them flat; otherwise you risk rubbing and scratching.
+You can further protect your plated jewelry by periodically painting clear lacquer specially designed for protecting metal (or even clear nail varnish, if cost is a factor) to the surfaces that touch the skin most frequently.

-First, try polishing with a soft dry cloth since it's the safest way to remove dirt and restore shine.
-We recommend reusable/washable jewelry cleaning cloths (e.g. SELVYT® brand) or a piece of plain chamois leather - these are safe on metal surfaces as well as crystal, glass, acrylic and other components.
+Polishing: First, try polishing with a soft dry cloth since it's the safest way to remove dirt and restore shine.
+We recommend reusable/washable jewelry cleaning cloths (e.g. SELVYT® brand) or a piece of plain chamois leather, they're safe on metal surfaces as well as crystal, glass, acrylic and other components (more details on cleaning beads below).
 Even a very soft old T-shirt can get the job done.

-For bright silver components (our choker clasps and chains) we recommend dipping or "painting" the tarnished parts with silver cleaners such as Empires Instant Tarnish Remover or ShineBrite Silver Dip, usually sold at jewellers, bead/craft stores, and online marketplaces like Amazon.
+Anti-Tarnish Liquids For Silver: For bright silver plated components (the hardware on the backs of our ribbon chokers, for example) we recommend dipping or "painting" any tarnished parts with products specifically designed to clean silver such as Silvo Metal Polish, Empires Instant Tarnish Remover or ShineBrite Silver Dip, usually sold at jewellers, bead/craft stores, and online marketplaces like Amazon.
+Avoid wetting the fabric however, or it could get damaged - see Fabric Chokers section below.

 Storage & Care

 If you are rough with your jewelry, even the most sturdy fabrics can snag, run or tear - avoid casually tossing your choker in your purse or jewelry box.
-You can fold the ribbon neatly and store in a recloseable bag (we usually ship our products in plastic and/or organza bags, be sure to keep them!), or at just lay it flat in a covered tray so it won't get dusty.
+You can fold the ribbon neatly and store in a recloseable bag to save space (we ship our chokers in plastic and/or organza bags, be sure to keep them!), or at just lay it flat in a covered tray.
 You can also hang velvet or satin ones up by the clasp/chain, but avoid doing this with lace as it could stretch out over time.
+But the absolutely best way to store them is to always keep them covered to prevent dust accumulation, out of bright daylight to deter fading the fabric, avoid humid environments (e.g. near kitchen or bathroom), and ideally, keep them laid out totally flat, face-up.

 Wrinkled or Folded Satin & Velvet

-Press satin chokers from the back using the lowest setting.
+Press satin chokers from the back using the lowest setting (dry iron, for synthetics).
 Do not let the iron touch any metal or glued components.
 If it doesn't help much, try the lowest possible steam setting, but keep the iron moving quickly so you don't create shiny spots.

 Velvet chokers can be steamed: (if you don't have a steamer, set your iron to the lowest steam setting).
 Hover over the velvet while face up, making several slow passes, avoiding any metal pieces or glued components.
-Gently brush the pile (fuzzy part) back and forth with your finger for 10 seconds or so while it dries, if needed.
-If there are any crumpled or folded areas, flip the velvet over and iron on lowest steam setting directly on the back, but again be sure to avoid metal and glued parts.
+Gently brush the pile (fuzzy part) back and forth with your finger for a few seconds while it cools, if needed.
+If there are any badly crumpled or folded areas, flip the velvet over and iron on lowest steam setting directly on the back, but again be sure to avoid metal and glued parts.
 Flip over quickly and brush the velvet back and forth with your finger to smooth over the creased areas and fluff up the pile.
 Repeat if necessary.

 Stretched-Out, Folded or Wrinkled Lace

-Most can be shrunk or tugged back into shape with a mist of lukewarm water.
+Most lace chokers can be "shrunk" or coaxed back into shape with a mist of lukewarm water.
 Place the choker face down on a towel and mist with a spray bottle until lightly damp, avoiding any metal parts.
 Move to a dry towel, flip it face-up, and arrange any out-of-shape areas by gently tugging in those spots only.
-DO NOT pull on it by the ends where the metal clamps attach, or you risk weakening/tearing the fabric there.
+DO NOT pull on it by the ends where the metal clamps attach, or you risk weakening or even tearing the fabric there.
 Leave it to dry flat.

 Cleaning The Fabric

-• Lace and other woven trims: dab with a cloth or wipe gently; do not scrub or you may pull it out of shape.
+Lace, Jacquard and Braided/Woven Trim: Dab with a cloth or wipe gently; do not scrub or you may pull the fibres out of shape.
+Dry flat.

-• Velvet: gently brush the cloth back and forth in a long sweeping motion across the length of the ribbon, even the clean areas of the velvet to ensure you don't make a "worn" spot.
+Velvet: Gently brush the pile back and forth in long sweeping motions across the length of the ribbon, even the clean areas to ensure you don't make a "worn" spot.
+Dry flat.

 Getting Rid of Odours: Drape it over a coat hanger and leave in an indoor area with good air circulation for a couple of days.
 If that doesn't help, mist velvet or lace on the back with fabric refresher spray, eg. Febreze, but test in an inconspicuous area first.
 Satin may stain, so it's safer to just air it out for several days.
 If it doesn't help much though, see the "Heavy Soiling" section below.